timisenman/MoneytreeDemo/README.md

 Some things I didn't cover in the interest of time:
 - I didn't build testing into the app.
 I was optimizing for time, so I reverted to bad habits and didn't do test-driven development.
 - The app isn't fully accessible.
 I made sure to only use Dynamic Type to ensure some level of accessibility.
+- There are also build warnings due to my use of the SnapKit library for creating layouts.
+Again, this was a time optimization.
+At the very least, the console is generally nice and silent.

 I left these out in the interest of time and getting you something to evaluate me by sooner rather than later.
 I hope it's obvious to my peers that better work would come if I weren't doing simultaneous pitches and interviews while completing this assignment 😅.